 At the time, the gentleman walked five miles a day and complained of cold feet.
 With a pair of Meadowview Alpaca Socks, Leon would no longer have this problem.

 He bought two pairs, one for daily use, and one as a back-up.
-While meeting Leon the following year, he praised the product and informed Robert and Denise that he had not yet been required to open the packaging on his “back-up” pair of socks and that he still avidly enjoyed his five-mile walks, but now while wearing a pair of warm, soft alpaca socks.
+While meeting Leon the following year, he praised the product and informed us that he had not yet been required to open the packaging on his “back-up” pair of socks and that he still avidly enjoyed his five-mile walks, but now while wearing a pair of warm, soft alpaca socks.

 The reason alpaca socks have been reported to be “warmer” than any other is due to the nature of the alpaca fibre.
 It has a high insulation factor.
 The cold temperature is stopped from penetrating through the fibre and acts as a barrier.
 A person’s natural body heat is reflected inward from the barrier of the alpaca fibre.
 Such garments feel like cashmere, but also have the practical feature of keeping your extremities warm.
 Meadowview Alpaca Farm recommends that socks be purchased alongside our mitts and tuques for a warm, cozy, Canadian winter.